rnaveensrinivas/Python/README.md

 - The `global` and `nonlocal` keywords control whether variables refer to the global or enclosing scopes, respectively, rather than being confined to the local scope.
 - Assignments in Python do not copy data but bind names to objects in the current scope.

-These concepts are foundational for understanding Python's behavior, especially when working with functions, modules, and classes, as they define how variables and functions interact across different parts of a program.

 ## A first look at classes

-### Summary of "A First Look at Classes" (9.3)

-The introduction to **classes** in Python brings new syntax, object types, and semantics.
+**Classes** in Python brings new syntax, object types, and semantics.
 It enables users to create custom types that can model real-world entities by encapsulating data and functionality.

-#### 1. **Class Definition Syntax**
+### 1. Class Definition Syntax
 A class is defined using the `class` keyword followed by a class name and a colon.
 The body of the class can contain statements, including function definitions and other code.
 Here's the basic syntax:
 ```python
 class ClassName: